kmoutzou/react-native-customizable-stepper/README.md

 Last Successful Step.
 If there are 4 steps and the last successful step was 2, please enter 2

+## hoverBackground
+Text hover bubble background color that needs to be displayed on touch of the step

+## hoverTextColor
+Text color on the hover

 ## lastFailedStep

 Last Failed Step.
 If there are 4 steps and the last successful step was 2, and the last failed step was 3, please enter 3.